by Skinny Ms.

 - 1/4 cup coconut palm sugar, optional honey

 - 1 teaspoon pure peppermint extract, optional vanilla extract

 Add to a heavy saucepan chocolate chips, coconut milk, honey, and salt, stir to combine.
 Turn to medium-low heat and allow chocolate to completely melt, stir to prevent scorching.

-After chocolate has completely melted remove from heat, add peppermint and stir to combine.
+After chocolate has completely melted remove from heat, add peppermint and coconut oil, stir to combine.
 If using walnuts, add and stir.

 Allow to cool uncovered until fudge has reached room temperature...approximately 4 hours.
 Using a large spoon, stir vigorously for 5-10 minutes until it loses some the gloss.

-Lightly spray a 1 quart casserole dish with nonstick cooking spray.
+Lightly oil a 1 quart casserole dish.
 Pour fudge into dish, cover and refrigerate 4 hours or until firm.
 Cut into 30 pieces.

 You might also like our list of 103 Healthy Dessert Recipes.